US loans

 Find out more information about Federal Aid for American students.

-The University of Surrey participates in the William D. Ford Federal Direct Loan Program.
-The University also administers Veteran Aid Loans and private student loans via Sallie Mae.
+The University of Surrey participates in the William D. Ford Federal Direct Loan Programmes.
+The University also administers private student loans via Sallie Mae and Earnest, as well as supports students through Veteran Aid.
 If you are a US citizen or eligible non-citizen studying at Surrey, you may be eligible to borrow Financial Aid.

 - Our federal school code is G09860.